 For I delivered to you as of first importance what I also received, that Christ died for our sins according to the Scriptures,1 Corinthians 15:3(NASB)

-The gospel of Salvation is so simple that a little child can understand and be saved, and yet learned men and clever theologians have grappled with the simplicity of this beautiful message of God's saving grace, and have caused it to become one of the most complicated issues in Christendom today.
-And unless we return to the simple reading of the Word of truth, (with open eyes and an heart that is unprejudiced by unbiblical opinions and unscriptural interpretations) where the plain message of saving grace is clearly outlined for all to read, we are likely to be drawn into this never-ending doctrinal argument when in simple terms: Christ died for our sins according to the Scriptures and that He was buried, and that He was raised on the third day according to the Scriptures.
+The gospel of salvation is so simple that a little child can understand and be saved, and yet learned men and clever theologians have grappled with the simplicity of this beautiful message of God's saving grace, and have caused it to become one of the most complicated issues in Christendom today.
+And unless we return to the simple reading of the Word of truth with open eyes and a heart that is unprejudiced by unbiblical opinions and unscriptural interpretations, where the plain message of saving grace is clearly outlined for all to read, we are likely to be drawn into this never-ending doctrinal argument - when in simple terms: "Christ died for our sins according to the Scriptures, that He was buried, and that He was raised on the third day according to the Scriptures."

-And here Paul is reiterating this same, vital saving truth, and emphasising its primary position of importance within the Gospel of Christ, because believers in Corinth were being influenced by their pagan neighbours and starting to doubt the authenticity of Christ's resurrection, while others were being ensnared by legalists who were teaching a works based salvation.
-But if anything is added to Christ's finished work on the cross, or if anything is omitted from the full, final and finished substitutionary work at Calvary, it renders Christ sacrifice of Himself as both redundant and irrelevant.
+And here Paul is reiterating this same, vital saving truth, and emphasising its primary position of importance within the gospel of Christ, because believers in Corinth were being influenced by their pagan neighbours and starting to doubt the authenticity of Christ's Resurrection, while others were being ensnared by legalists who were teaching a 'works based' salvation.
+But if anything is added to Christ's finished work on the Cross, or if anything is omitted from the full, final, and finished substitutionary work at Calvary, it renders Christ sacrifice of Himself as both redundant and irrelevant.

-The gospel message of saving grace is the most important information that we will ever hear and it is most vital message that we need to share with a lost and dying world: for Christ Jesus came into the world to save sinners and then to live His life through them - by grace through believing that Christ died for our sins according to the Scriptures and that He was buried, and that He was raised on the third day according to the Scriptures..
+The gospel message of saving grace is the most important information that we will ever hear and it is most vital message that we need to share with a lost and dying world, for Christ Jesus came into the world to save sinners and then to live His life through them - by grace through believing that: "Christ died for our sins according to the Scriptures, that He was buried, and that He was raised on the third day, according to the Scriptures."